Mountains and Lakes in Japan

 The explored part of cave is over 2.5 km long.

-But it is the deepest lake in Japan (423m), so the deep blue color of the water is attractive.
+The deep blue color of the water is attractive.

 The mountains have some scenic spots and hot springs.